Mioke/SwiftyArchitecture/README.md

 - using `cocoapods package` to generate binary library, fasten the app package process.

 The bad things of it are (for now)
-- low running performance for developing, because the more frameworks or libraries, the worse `lldb` performance get;
+- low running performance for developing, because the more frameworks or libraries, the worse DYLD performance get;
 - need a lot of utils to maintain `pods` and their git repos, like auto generate version, auto update `Podfile` etc.

-So, this function should depend on the situation of your team. `;)`
+So, this function should depend on the situation of your team and your project. `;)`

+For small-sized teams, I would like to recommend the `monorepo` format for your components.
+This means you can place all your components in one Git repository but in different folders and create a `.podspec` for each of them.
+Then, you can manage them using Git branches instead of publishing them one by one.
+At the same time, all the code is separated by Cocoapods, which cannot access each other between pods.

+For large-sized teams, if you have a chain of tools and utilities to build pods and publish them, and have an integration tool to put them together into a main project, then you can use the `multi-repo` format to manage your pods.

 - **Module**